hwillson/meteor-solr-demo/README.md

 **Running the Search Application**

 1. `git clone https://github.com/hwillson/meteor-solr-demo.git`
-2. Update `lib/models/search_config.js` with your Solr install details.
+2. Update `deploy/settings.json` with your Solr install details.
-3. Run `meteor` in the root of your project, and access the search at http://localhost:3000.
+3. Run `meteor --settings=deploy/settings.json` in the root of your project, and access the search at http://localhost:3000.

 ## TODO